Suu Kyi defends court decision to jail Reuters reporters - AFP

 Her comments drew an indignant response from rights groups who have urged the Nobel Laureate to press for a presidential pardon for the reporters.

-"This is a disgraceful attempt by Aung San Suu Kyi to defend the indefensible," said Amnesty International's Minar Pimple, describing the leader's comments as "a deluded misrepresentation of the facts".

-"The international condemnation heading Aung San Suu Kyi's way is fully deserved, she should be ashamed."

-Sean Bain, of the International Commission of Jurists, said: "Open courts are designed to shed light on the justice process."
+"Open courts are designed to shed light on the justice process," said Sean Bain of the International Commission of Jurists.

 "Sadly in this case we've seen both institutional and individual failings to hold up the principles of rule of law and human rights."